-If you’re suffering from an asbestos illness, asbestos lawyers can help you understand your legal options and rights.
-Over the past decades, numerous companies have been held liable for irresponsibly exposing people to asbestos, a harmful mineral that leads to health-damaging diseases such as mesothelioma and asbestosis.
-In turn, many lawyers now specialize specifically in asbestos-related lawsuits.
+If you have an asbestos-related illness, an experienced asbestos lawyer can help you understand your options and rights.
+Numerous companies have been held liable for exposing people to asbestos, a harmful mineral that leads to devastating diseases such as mesothelioma and asbestosis.
+With so many victims of asbestos exposure, many lawyers focus solely on asbestos-related lawsuits.

 How Do I Choose the Best Asbestos Lawyer?

-Choosing the best attorney to represent you is an important decision that will affect how your case ultimately turns out.
-Never rush to choose an attorney, especially in cases such as an asbestos lawsuit.
+Choosing the best attorney to represent you is an important decision that will affect the outcome of your case.
 There are several things to look for when choosing a lawyer that’s right for you, including:

-Reputable, experienced asbestos attorneys should have a proven track record of past successful asbestos cases.
-A proven track record should include recently-won cases (within the past five years), large settlement amounts, and verdicts won in cases that went to trial.
+Reputable, experienced asbestos attorneys should have a proven track record of wins in asbestos cases.
+This should include recently-won cases (within the past five years), large settlement amounts, and verdicts won in cases that went to trial.

 Experience with Asbestos Trust Funds